jlesage/docker-baseimage-gui/README.md

 accounts and groups respectively.

 These users or groups can be defined so that they are created automatically in the system during container initialization.
+The `app` user and group shipped by this baseimage use the same mechanism.

 Users are defined under `/etc/cont-users.d/` in the container, while groups are defined under `/etc/cont-groups.d/`.
 Each entry has its own directory named